Is German a Hard Language to Learn? Reveling All Myths & Tips

 While beginners may think that German is a hard language to learn, regular practice and immersion can make it much easier.

-So, If you're going to learn a language, being proficient might require more than just a simple scroll.
+So, if you're going to learn a language, being proficient might require more than just a simple scroll.
 So here is a devised plan on how you can be proficient faster and proudly say - NO to the stereotypical question - Is German a hard language to learn?

 What would a 750-hour study look like? - TerraTern